-- Illinois gained residents on net from Vermont, New York, Louisiana, Pennsylvania, Connecticut, and New Jersey, but the gain was only 191 income tax returns.
+- Illinois gained residents on the net from Vermont, New York, Louisiana, Pennsylvania, Connecticut, and New Jersey, but the gain was only 191 income tax returns.
 When Illinoisans leave the state, they don’t go empty-handed.
-They take with them jobs, opportunity, financial assets and talent that would otherwise have remained in Illinois.
+They take with them jobs, opportunities, financial assets, and talent that would otherwise have remained in Illinois.
 In 2018, while Illinois gained $6.6 billion from other states, $12.2 billion moved from Illinois to other states.
 2018’s net loss of up to $5.6 billion in adjusted gross income, or AGI, is improved from the record loss of up to $6.9 billion in 2017, but greater than the loss in any other year on record.

 Look at the chart below:

 Since 2010, Illinois has failed to register a single year in which the state gained AGI on net from other states.
 Instead, during the decade, it has lost up to a cumulative $32 billion in income to other states.
 That loss is the second-largest loss of any state in the nation in both raw dollar terms and on a percentage basis.
 Only New York lost more income in absolute terms and only Alaska saw a larger percentage decline.